18F/18f.gsa.gov/content/posts/2025-02-01-we-built-server-monitoring-in-a-day.md

 ---

-Our partners at one government agency experience periodic internet outages at one of their rural data centers.
-They would sometimes get emails from users who encountered problems during the outages, but our partners didn't have a good way to reliably know when their servers went down — until 18F stepped in.
+Our partners at one government agency had been experiencing periodic internet outages at one of their rural data centers.
+They would sometimes get emails from users who encountered problems during the outages, but our partners didn't have a reliable way to know when their servers were down — until 18F stepped in.

-We're working on a root-cause solution — deploying to the cloud, avoiding the need for rural data centers.
-But our partner's immediate need was to know when their servers were down, so they could take corrective actions quickly.
+We were already working with them on a solution to address the root problem.
+Deploying to the cloud would avoid the need for rural data centers with spotty coverage.
+But our partner's immediate need was to know when their servers were down, so they could fix it quickly.

+What should we do?
 We considered procuring commercial server monitoring services.
 But that would mean we'd have to do a marketplace analysis, draft and publish a solicitation, go through a contracting process, and set up full-fledged server monitoring.
 Why go through a whole procurement and pay for features beyond our immediate needs, when we only need a simple monitor to see if the server is up or down?

 So, we thought some more, and someone asked — _"why not make it a spreadsheet"_?
 What if we ran a script that would check if the server is up or down, and log the status in a spreadsheet?
 From there, we'd figure out how to automatically read the spreadsheet, and alert the team when the server went down.

-We iterated on this solution idea a few more times, and landed on the following solution.
+We iterated on this solution idea a few more times, and landed on the following solution:

 1. Every fifteen minutes, run a script to see if the server is up or down.
 We decided to use GitHub Actions to run the script at no cost.